ProfessorSalty/studytopics/README.md

 coupled, they can be mixed into any app stack without having to build a tightly itegrated monolith.

+### What problems could microservices introduce?

+* Relying on multiple, smaller services can introduce latency in the app.
+Each service may only take a few milliseconds, but that number scales linearly to the number of services used.
+Adding features to a monolith, on the other hand, does not require new network calls and so does not generate nearly as much latency.

+* Downtime can be more difficult to manage and requires a lot of redundancy.
+A monolith with 99% uptime is great, but 10 microservices with 99% uptime each works out to 90% uptime total

+* While development velocity seems like it should only increase, multiple projects working without coordination or consistent environments can lead to a fragmented codebase where teams become insular and specialized.
+Similarly, it can be more difficult to get new developers up to speed as the setup is complicated.

 ## SaaS
 ### What does it mean?
 SaaS (Software as a Service)is a delivery model that turns software into